yegor256/blog/_drafts/_factory.md

 );
 {% endhighlight %}

-Then, we ask it to return a lighter color and it returns the one from the Pantone palette, not the one that is just lighter in RGB coordinates:
+We ask it to return a lighter color and it returns the one from the Pantone palette, not the one that is merely lighter in RGB coordinates:

 {% highlight java %}
 Color lighter = color.lighter(); // 0xD12631
 {% endhighlight %}

-Of course, the example is rather primitive and needs further improvement if we really want it to be applicable to all Pantone colors, but I hope you got the idea.
-The logic must stay inside the class, not somewhere outside of it in static factory methods or even in some other supplementary classes.
+Of course, this example is rather primitive and needs further improvement if we really want it to be applicable to all Pantone colors, but I hope you get the idea.
+The logic must stay inside the class, not somewhere outside, not in static factory methods or even in some other supplementary class.
-I mean the logic that belongs to the class, of course.
-If it's something related to the management of class instances, there could be containers and storages, like in the previous example above.
+I'm talking about the logic that belongs to this particular class, of course.
+If it's something related to the management of class instances, then there can be containers and stores, just like in the previous example above.

-To summarize, I would strongly recommend to never use static methods, especially when they are going to replace object constructors.
+To summarize, I would strongly recommend you never use static methods, especially when they are going to replace object constructors.
 Giving birth to an object through its constructor is the most "sacred" moment in any object-oriented software, don't miss the beauty of it.